learn-co-curriculum/dsc-regression-model-validation-lab/README.md

 ## Introduction

-In this lab, you'll be able to validate your Boston Housing data model using train-test split.
+In this lab, you'll be able to validate your Ames Housing data model using train-test split.

 ## Objectives